 Journal your goals, your achievements, and possible areas of future improvement.
 Do it daily.

 Act despite fear.
 Be courageous, but not reckless.
 Remember that courage is not the absence of fear, but controlling our fear.

 Be persistent.
 There is no shortcut to success.
 Win the long game.
 Always do more than expected, especially during difficult times and setbacks.

 Regardless of what work we are doing, our goal should always be maximum possible effectiveness.

-This means, we have to prioritize our work and become an expert on time-management.
-For greater detail, I recommend the book “Eat That Frog” by Brian Tracy, but in short this means to make a list of all your daily activities and choosing the most important tasks regarding their contribution for the company.
+This means we have to prioritize our work and become an expert on time-management.
+For greater detail, I recommend the book “Eat That Frog” by Brian Tracy, but in short, this means making a list of all your daily activities and choosing the most important tasks regarding their contribution to the company.